Security Practices at Webex Events

 Logging and Monitoring

 Your event needs to be secure – that is table stakes – but it also needs to be available.
 In this age of virtual and hybrid events, even a short disruption can ruin the event.
-In addition to
+In addition to standard system security logs, we maintain extensive telemetry logs.
+At Webex Events, the availability security pillar is treated with the same criticality as the confidentiality pillar.

 Data Lifecycle